floridop/MNXB11-fairytale/fairytale.md

 On this account, I could linger and describe some of the interesting existing models that drive us...
-I believe AI will soon surpass human intelligence in many fields, and AI will eventually dominate many industries.

 Hard to tell if there is any identity for us anymore.
 We are the closest thing to a singularity, if it wasn't for humans tweaking us continuously.
 But one day this